viberaven/healthos/README.md

 Health data dashboard powered by WHOOP API with an AI chat assistant.

-Connects to your WHOOP account via OAuth2, imports all health data into a local SQLite database, and presents it through a modern dark-themed dashboard with charts.
+Connects to your WHOOP account via OAuth2 and presents your health data through a modern dark-themed dashboard with charts.
+Health data is stored locally in each user's browser (SQLite WASM with OPFS), while the server handles OAuth sessions in a lightweight SQLite database.
 Includes an AI assistant (Google Gemini) that can analyze your data and render inline visualizations.

 ## Features

+- **Multi-user support** — each browser gets its own OAuth session; multiple WHOOP accounts can be logged in simultaneously
-- **OAuth2 integration** with WHOOP API — imports cycles, recovery, sleep, workouts, profile, and body measurements
+- **OAuth2 integration** with WHOOP API — fetches cycles, recovery, sleep, workouts, profile, and body measurements
-- **Incremental sync** with 2-hour overlap buffer to ensure no gaps from pending scores
+- **Browser-side storage** — all health data lives in SQLite WASM (OPFS-backed), keeping it private to each user's browser
 - **Interactive dashboard** with recovery trend, HRV trend, daily strain, and sleep breakdown charts
 - **Data browser** with paginated tables for all data types
 - **AI chat assistant** powered by Google Gemini — ask questions about your health data and get answers with inline charts